Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: Network Connectivity Gradient

 However $ a_{ij} $ is binary, and thus the usual continuous optimization framework that leverages the gradient to update its value does not apply.
 To circumvent this limitation, a continuous parameter denoting the connectivity strength is introduced in the model, and represented by $ \textbf{A}' \in [0,1]^{H,X}$ such that $ 0 \le a'_{ij} = \textbf{A}'[i,j] \le 1 $.
 Thus, the connection strength can be updated using the corresponding gradient (but saturating at 0 or 1), and the binary connection becomes a function of the connection strength.
 In particular, a simple threshold (step) function is used to determine the presence or absence of a connection.
 This idea leads to the following two-step update rule for the connection parameters:

-where $ \gamma $ is the hyperparameter that denotes the threshold for enabling/disabling a connection based on the connections strength, $ \mathds{1}[\cdot] $ corresponds to the indicator/step function, and $ \alpha_A $ to the connectivity learning rate.
+where $ \gamma $ is the hyperparameter that denotes the threshold for enabling/disabling a connection based on the connection strength, $ \mathds{1}[\cdot] $ corresponds to the indicator/step function, and $ \alpha_A $ to the connectivity learning rate.
+Though not explicitly stated in the equation, when updated $a'_{ij}$ is saturated between $0$ and $1$.
+That is, after updating $a'_{ij}$ as shown in equation \eqref{eq:updateA}, the following rule is applied:

+Note that the connectivity strength $a'_{ij}$ is updated according to the network parameters, being changed even when the connection is deactivated (that is, $a_{ij} = 0$).
+The strength, in turn, drives the connectivity itself, determining whether the connection should be activated (if the strength is greater than $\gamma$) or deactivated (if the strength is smaller than $\gamma$).
+A flowchart of the full batch update of the NCG method is displayed in Figure~\ref{fig:flowchart}.

 The method is called Network Connectivity Gradient (NCG) and jointly learns the connectivity pattern and classic model parameters for the RBM.
-Note that $ \alpha_A $ allows to decouple the learning rate of model parameters from the connectivity pattern, which can lead to better learning curves, as shown in Section \ref{sec:result:acc:learningRate}, which has empirically shown to bring advantages to the learning curves (discussed in the appendix).
+Note that $ \alpha_A $ allows to decouple the learning rate of model parameters from the connectivity pattern, which can lead to better learning curves, as shown in Section \ref{sec:result:acc:learningRate}.